-Both sexually active men and women should use effective methods of contraception during treatment and for at least three months following cessation of treatment.
+Both sexually active men and women should use effective methods of contraception during treatment with nelarabine.
+Men with partners who are pregnant or could become pregnant should use condoms during treatment with nelarabine and for at least three months following cessation of treatment.